Sonic boom from fighter jet rattles Paris - France 24

 No detail was given on the type of aircraft or the nature of its difficulty.
 The spokesman said the fighter emitted its sonic boom over the east of Paris.

-Wednesday's incident led to confusion, with people taking to social media to ask about the noise that many noted came without any smoke or other traces of damage.
+Wednesday's incident led to confusion, with people taking to social media to ask about a noise that many noted came without any apparent smoke or other traces of damage.

 It was clearly heard during the French Open tennis tournament at Roland Garros, where star player Stan Wawrinka of Switzerland and his German opponent Dominik Koepfer paused in astonishment and apparent worry as the noise echoed around the stadium.